 Property Services - Fee Billing

 Quantity surveyors, project managers, architects, valuers involved in the valuation and construction of new and existing Council buildings.
+The majority of these are internal traded services, however there is some external provision to academy schools.

 Engineering - Fee Billing